Million Mile Secrets reader, Diane, commented:

 And I’ve written about other ways folks can benefit from adding users to their credit card accounts.
 This includes a potential boost to the authorized user’s credit score.

-Don’t forget, charges on authorizer user accounts are ultimately your responsibility.
+Don’t forget, charges on authorized user accounts are ultimately your responsibility.
 So before you add someone, make sure it’s someone you trust!

 But to earn a new card sign-up bonus, an authorized user will have to apply for the card themselves.